Best beaches in New York City

 Tue May 7 2013

-NYC's beaches are a great way to cool off during the city's sticky summer.
+A visit to one of NYC's beaches is a great way to cool off during the city's sticky summer.
 The best part: They're totally free.
 Visit these spots if you need a weekend escape.
 Or if you'd like to go further out, see our list of off-the-beaten-track beaches, all an hour away or less.
 The city-run beaches open for swimming on May 25—just in time for Memorial Day.

 Many of the city's swimming spots are still recovering from Hurricane Sandy.
 For updates, visit NYC Parks' Beach Recovery Guide.